SliDEM-project/SliDEM-python/README.md

 # SliDEM
 Development of the SliDEM Python package for the SliDEM project

+---

+**NOTE!**

+Even if we call it the SliDEM package, the structure of a package is not there yet.
+We are currently developing this repository actively and hope to have a working package soon.

+Currently, we present a series of executable scripts to run within a Docker container.
+You will see the instructions on how to set it up and start running the scripts below.

-**NOTE!** The scripts still need some refinement before being fully ready to use.
+The scripts still need some refinement before being fully ready to use.
 Cleaning of directories and naming is still needed so please check before running.

+---
 ## Setup

 To test scripts inside a docker container, follow these steps: